 What caused Maud to grip onto the bed like that?
 It doesn’t wash for me that it was her reflection on her mother’s fanciful concept of time.
 It would more likely have been the hard description by her aunt of the ambiguity of who committed the old murder, her actually picturing it, and the fact that it might have been her dad who did the recent one.
 She was dizzied by the horror of the murders and their closeness, not “by that circle” exactly.

 Other shreds of metaphor are left blowing in the dusty breeze at the abrupt ending.
 What’s that crack in the ceiling over Maud’s bed she focuses on several times?
 Why are snakes everywhere?
-Are these supposed to mean something?

 Not to belabour the issue of the Pulitzer prize, when something falls as flat as this novel does for me it’s hard not to start imagining why it gained its prestigious honourable mention.
 Were the judges trying to emphasize poverty?
 Herpetology?
 The American native?
 The evils of alcohol?
 Feminism?
 That it was the South’s turn for recognition?
 Who knows.